 Unlike other schools debating competitions Debating Matters does not operate on a points system.
 The decision as to who has won a debate is not prescriptive, but should rest on which team has made the most convincing argument.
 Because Debating Matters places a premium on the substance and content of an argument, we dispense with procedural formalities which place undue emphasis on style.
 This is not to say that delivery and style are irrelevant or should not be taken in to account, but that judges are asked to take particular note of strong research, a well-cohered argument, a serious engagement with the issues being discussed and a strong sense of the social, political and cultural context in which the real world debate is taking place.

 There are no specific criteria for becoming a Debating Matters judge – some have extensive experience of judging debating competitions but most do not.
 What all our judges do have in common is an interest in engaging young people in debate and discussion about contemporary issues and a willingness to provide them with frank and honest feedback about their performances.
-From the local Qualifying Round stage through to the Regional and National Finals, we are keen to involve new judges in the competition, and are of course very grateful to those who have already contributed to the success of the competition.
+We are always keen to involve new judges in the competition, and are of course very grateful to those who have already contributed to the success of the competition.

 “The intensity and intelligence of the speakers was a real delight.
 The enthusiasm and passion that they demonstrated shows that we can all benefit from grown-up debate.”

 “Having honest, critical feedback is invaluable for students, but sadly it happens less and less these days.
 Debating Matters redresses the balance, giving debaters an insight in to how they might improve and develop intellectually.”

 Hayley Viser, Teacher from The Chase High School, Malvern